jenkinsci/gitlab-plugin/README.md

 This plugin is Open Source Software, developed on a volunteer basis by users of Jenkins and GitLab.
 It is not formally supported by either GitLab Inc. or CloudBees Inc.

 #### Supported GitLab versions
 GitLab performs a new major release about every six to nine months, and they are constantly fixing bugs and adding new features.
-As a result, we cannot support this plugin when used with GitLab versions older than N-2, where N is the current major release.
-At the time of this writing, the current stable release of GitLab is 11.1, so the oldest release supported by this plugin is 9.0.
+As a result, we cannot support this plugin when used with GitLab versions older than N-2, where N is the [current major release](https://about.gitlab.com/releases/categories/releases/).

 #### Getting help
 If you have a problem or question about using the plugin, please make sure you are using the latest version.
-Then create an issue in the GitHub project.
+Then create an issue in the [GitHub project](https://github.com/jenkinsci/gitlab-plugin/issues/new/choose).

 To enable debug logging in the plugin: